No Load Test of Induction Motor

 The signs of readings are taken with various values of applied voltage and then curve is plotted against power and input voltage.
 From this curve windage and friction losses are determined.

 Since the motor is not loaded so input power absorbed by the motor is providing losses only.
 Losses are occurring in iron core of the stator as well as the rotor which are called core losses.
 A small amount of copper loss is also occurring in stator winding.
 This can be neglected since the stator current is very small.

 Therefore, total power consumed = rotor iron loss + stator iron loss + copper loss in stator + friction and windage loss

 The readings noted at normal voltage, and at rated frequency are considered to find out the fixed core losses.

-Calculation of Losses from No-Load Test
+Calculation from No-Load Test of Induction Motor

 The procedure to find out the separate losses from no-load test of an induction motor is as follows:

 Total power by two watt meter = Po watts.

 Where Io is the no-load current measured by an ammeter at normal voltage and rated frequency of supply, R1 is the stator winding resistance and V per phase is the applied voltage.